bcampbellbt/find_auth/macos_auth_discovery/README.md

 ## 📄 License

-This project is developed for BeyondTrust EPM testing purposes.
-See license terms for usage restrictions.
+This project is open source.
+See license terms for usage details.

 ## 🤝 Contributing